Individualized care at every stage & every age

 So I can view the birth, I would like the screen lowered just before delivery of the baby.

-If the baby is not in distress, the baby should be given to (coach) immediately after birth.
+If the baby is not in distress, the baby should be place skin-to-skin immediately after birth.

 I am hoping to protect the perineum.
 I am practicing ahead of time by squatting, doing Kegel exercises, and perineal massage.